mesonbuild/meson/docs/markdown/Qt5-module.md

  - `install` when true, this target is installed during the install step (optional).
  - `install_dir` directory to install to (optional).
  - `build_by_default` when set to true, to have this target be built by default, that is, when invoking `meson compile`; the default value is false (optional).
+ - `qresource` rcc source file to extract ts_files from; cannot be used with ts_files kwarg.
+Available since v0.56.0.
+ - `rcc_extra_arguments`, any additional arguments to `rcc` (optional), when used with `qresource.
+Available since v0.56.0.

+Returns either: a list of custom targets for the compiled translations, or, if using a `qresource` file, a single custom target containing the processed source file, which should be passed to a main build target.

 ## has_tools